KavyaOS/CS648_Assignment1/README.md

 npm run watch
 npm start

-open the link "https://localhost:3000" in your browser
+open the link "https://localhost:3000" in your browser to see a short and quick introduction about me.

+Thank you